twiddlingbits/twr-wasm/docs/api/api-c-general.md

 ~~~

 ## twr_mbgets
 Gets a string from [stdin](../gettingstarted/stdio.md).
 The string will be in the current locale's character encoding -- ASCII for "C", and either UTF-8 or windows-1252 for "".
-See [localization](../api/api-localization.md).
+See [Character Encoding Support with twr-wasm](../gettingstarted/charencoding.md).

 ~~~
 #include "twr-crt.h"